SheepTester/uxdy/README.md

 - [x] Show when the quarter's data was last refreshed
 - [ ] Show all images for building

-- [ ] Support using back/forward for modals
+- [x] Support using back/forward for modals
-- [ ] Permalink dates, buildings, courses, and professors
+- [x] Permalink buildings, courses, and professors
+- [ ] Permalink dates
 - [ ] Simplify term selection